pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 ### Configure Amazon S3 or Azure Blob Storage

 The URI parameters of Amazon S3 and Azure Blob Storage in TiCDC are the same as their URL parameters in BR.
-For details, see [Backup storage URL format](/br/backup-and-restore-storages.md#url-format-description).
+For details, see [Backup storage URI format](/br/backup-and-restore-storages.md#uri-format-description).

 ### Configure NFS